arielocallaghan/V2_Cipparone_Niva_OCallaghan_EDA_Finalproject/README.md

 Processed Data: This folder contains data that has been wrangled to include the information needed for further analysis.
 Additionally it contains combined data sets of individual years of each database download combined into once csv file.
 The combine.csv file is a combination of all the individual data sets after they have been wrangled into one complete file.
 This file contains all the information needed for analysis conducted during this project.
 Some additional dataframes were made with subsets of data contained in the combined.csv to simply further analysis.

 Data Wrangled: This folder contains the rmd files utilized to wrangle and manipulate the individual data sets.
-Additionally it contains code for creating visualizations, summary statistics and plots.
+Additionally, it contains code for creating visualizations, summary statistics and plots.

 Data Analysis: This folder contains rmd files used to analyze our complete data set.